Today I’m picking a fight with Zack.

 He thinks that Yoga Teacher Trainings are money making mills that pump-out yoga idiots by the day.
 He claims the brevity of the 200-hour curriculum is a threat to the health and welfare of the yoga community.

-Zack’s girlfriend went so far as to say that “White People and Teacher Trainings have whitewashed the spiritual philosophies of yoga so much, that they resemble nothing more than a capitalistic Philosophy-in-a-Box.”
+Zack’s fan-girl went so far as to say that “White People and Teacher Trainings have whitewashed the spiritual philosophies of yoga so much, that they resemble nothing more than a capitalistic Philosophy-in-a-Box.”

 Oh…and don’t get him started on Gym Yoga.
 Gym yoga is the ultimate sell-out.
 It’s a bunch of fitness instructors prancing around with their weekend yoga certifications from ACE, feeding the misconception that a yoga practice is another version of exercise.
 It’s nothing but an exercise class with an Indian accent.